olci34/dancememorygame/README.md

 # Dance Memory

 Dance Memory is basically a memory card game.
 However, front side of these cards are fun dancing stickers.
-It is also a single page application which runs Ruby on Rails as backend and JavaScript as frontend.
+It is also a single page application which runs Ruby on Rails in backend and JavaScript in frontend.

 ## Usage
 Fill the form located on the left hand side of the application.
 Click Start Game button.